-Note: The parameter and shell limit values shown in this section are recommended values only.
+Note: The kernel parameter values in this section are minimum values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-See your operating system documentation for more information about tuning kernel parameters.
+Refer to your operating system documentation for more information about tuning kernel parameters.